-After almost 5 years of battling indecisiveness (which comes quite naturally to me by the way:), I finally did it.
+After almost five years of battling indecisiveness (which, by the way, comes quite naturally to me), I finally did it.
 I rebranded my blog.
 Roz Ka Khana is now The Mindful Veggie.

-If I were to explain why I did it after all these years in a few words – it just wasn’t me, anymore.
+If I had to explain why I made this change after all these years in just a few words—it simply wasn’t me anymore.

-I will continue to capture the traditions and recipes of our mothers and grandmothers handed down to us because there is nothing healthier and truer than what our ancestors cooked and fed their families.
-A majority of Indian, specifically South Indian recipes are gluten free and vegan and they’ve all been there for eons, just not packaged and handed to us in that way.
+I will continue to document the traditions and recipes of our mothers and grandmothers, because there is nothing healthier or more authentic than the food our ancestors cooked for their families.
+Many Indian—especially South Indian—recipes are naturally vegan and gluten-free.
+They’ve existed for centuries; they were simply never labeled that way.

-So join me in this journey of mindful eating, nurturing and self discovery.
-I hope you find this as relevant and enjoyable as I continue to share my experiments.
+Join me on this journey of mindful eating, nourishment, and self-discovery.
+I hope you find it as relevant and enjoyable as I continue to share my experiences and experiments.

 You may also like